badlydrawnrob/anki/source/docs/professional/index.md

 ## Pandoc's Skylighting (under the hood)

 > Check out Pandoc's [syntax highlighting](https://pandoc.org/chunkedhtml-demo/13-syntax-highlighting.html) and [demos](https://pandoc.org/demos.html) (number 18).
-Here's an overview of [all default themes](https://github.com/badlydrawnrob/anki/issues/142).

-Pandoc's Skylighting comes with a bunch of `--list-highlight-styles` and `--print-highlight-style=<theme>` that you can reference when editing your `--color-code-dark-*` variables.
-I currently work in the following way:

-1. Setup a few programming language `code block`s in `themes/custom/custom-theme.md`,
-2. Start making changes in the `custom-theme.less` files, then `npm run css`,
-3. Compile the `custom/*.md` files to `build/custom/*` and view your changes,
-4. Rinse and repeat until you've got colours you're happy with.
-5. You can also view the `build/demo/*html` files to see how they look, too.

-If you want to check out all of Pandoc's highlighting themes to get inspiration, you can use `pandoc -s data-code.md --highlight-style=<theme> -o data-code.html`.
-You can also output `pandoc --print-highlight-style=breezedark` json (or a different theme) and cross-reference those styles.
-The `span` classes in the `base/globals/breezedark.less` file matches up with the `json` keys (and our `--color-code-dark-*` variables).
+Pandoc's Skylighting comes with a bunch of default styles.
+The `json` names are very similar to the `--color-code-dark-*` variables and `.sourceCode` class names we're using.
+You can see a visual overview of [all default themes](https://github.com/badlydrawnrob/anki/issues/142).

+- `pandoc --list-highlight-styles`
+- `pandoc --print-highlight-style=<theme>`
+- `pandoc -s data-code.md --highlight-style=<theme> -o data-code.html`

 It'll take a little playing around to find the right match of colours.
 Have fun, and please do share your themes!